 As a savings and loan holding company, Synchrony is subject to regulation, supervision and examination by the Federal Reserve Board.
 As a large provider of consumer financial services, we are also subject to regulation, supervision and examination by the CFPB.
-Until the GE SLHC Deregistration, we will be controlled by GECC, which is also a savings and loan holding company and is subject to regulation, supervision and examination by the Federal Reserve Board.
+Until the GE SLHC Deregistration, we will be deemed for regulatory purposes to be controlled by GECC, which is also a savings and loan holding company and is subject to regulation, supervision and examination by the Federal Reserve Board.
 In addition, the Financial Stability Oversight Council has designated GECC as a nonbank systemically important financial institution under the Dodd-Frank Act.